How to protect yourself

 Email inboxes are popular targets for scammers, so it's important to know which emails are safe to open or reply to.

 "Phishing" is a term used to describe fraudulent emails that attempt to steal your personal information.
 The scam may ask for your Social Security number, bank account information or credit card data.
-Barclaycard will never ask for that information through an email.
+Barclays will never ask for that information through an email.
 In fact, all of our emails contain four pieces of consistent information to help you easily verify that our communication is authentic:

 - Your first name and, occasionally, your last name.